zetkin/app.zetkin.org/README.md

 ## Instructions

-### Windows
+### Common (Mac/Windows/Linux)

 1. Fork zetkin/app.zetking.org into your personal GitHub account.
-1. Install Git for Windows from https://git-scm.com/download/win
+1. Install Git for your OS from https://git-scm.com/download/
 2. Generate an SSH key, for example with
    Git Gui / Help / Show SSH Key / Generate Key
 3. Add your key to GitHub by copying the public part of it to